comet-cc/CCA-Evaluation/README.md

 ### c) Analizing final trace file
-IF tracing is enabled, after terminating the FVP, a `trace_{time}.txt` is saved at `./trace-files`.
+If tracing is enabled, after terminating the FVP, a `trace_{time}.txt` is saved at `./trace-files`.
 You can analize the final trace file by:
 ```
 python3 ./tracing-scripts/count_pattern.py 0 ./trace-files/trace_{time}.txt
 ```